Boombox-Discord/Boombox/readme.md

 ## About

 Boombox is a free, open source, music bot for Discord.
-It is built on JavaScript and uses Discord.js, and ytdl.
+It is built on JavaScript and uses Discord.js, and Lavalink and Lavaclient.

 ## Commands